silvae86/silvae86.github.io/_posts/2018-12-14-differences-between-ajax-and-rest.markdown

 ### RESTful

-REST specifies, among other things, patterns for how your URLs should be created (using them to uniquely identify a ) and links CRUD to HTTP verbs over
+REST specifies, among other things, patterns for how your URLs should be created (using them to uniquely identify a resource in the system) and then links CRUD operations over that resource to HTTP verbs.
+Quoting from [this website on HTTP verbs in PHP](https://www.giorgiosironi.com/2010/04/http-verbs-in-php.html):

+> Of these methods, the more interesting ones due to their usage in RESTful applications are GET, POST, PUT and DELETE:
+> - GET is a safe, idempotent method and it is used to retrieve a resource.
+>
+> - POST is considered a catch-all method nowadays, but its intent is defining a subordinate resource to the current one.
+For instance, posting to a blog resource may create a new post.
+>
+> - PUT is the analogue of GET used to send a resource to the HTTP server.
+>
+> - DELETE is the analogue of GET used to, of course, delete a particular resource.

+Here is the same example, but RESTful:

 | HTTP verb | CRUD Operation | URL                                                               |
 | --------- | -------------- | ----------------------------------------------------------------- |